Jack Suwinski Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Giants' 4.15 team ERA ranks 14th among all MLB pitching staffs.
+- The Giants have a 4.15 team ERA that ranks 14th across all MLB pitching staffs.

-- Giants pitchers combine to give up 61 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- The Giants rank 18th in baseball in home runs surrendered (63 total, 1.2 per game).

-- DeSclafani makes the start for the Giants, his 11th of the season.
-He is 3-4 with a 3.43 ERA and 47 strikeouts in 60 1/3 innings pitched.
+- Brebbia (2-0 with a 3.68 ERA and 31 strikeouts in 22 2/3 innings pitched) gets the start for the Giants, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.